TENQUBE/react-stack/README.md

 ## Hooks

 ### useHybridRouter
-Currently, push and go methods are provided.
+Currently push and back methods are provided.
-The push method is equivalent to 'history.pushState' and the go method is equivalent to 'history.go', but currently only provides negative numbers (going back).
+The push method is the same as 'history.pushState' and the back method is similar to 'history.back', but provides the size to move back as a parameter.
 ```ts
 ...
 import { useHybridRouter, IHybridRouter } from '@tenqube/hybrid-webview-stack'